- City Activities and Info

 Invoices are mailed to the registered owner of the vehicle at the time of the toll transaction.
 Please contact Dominion Boulevard Veterans Bridge Customer Care Center to review any billing concern you may have with a Dominion Blvd Veterans Bridge invoice.
 Excluding most federal holidays, customer service representatives are available on weekdays from 7 a.m. to 7 p.m.
 ET (excluding federal holidays) by calling toll-free 855-813-9123.
 You may also click on the ‘Contact Us’ link in the Dominion Boulevard Veterans Bridge website (www.PayDominionTolls.com) to send an electronic communication to the Customer Care Center.

 No, these are all separate facilities.
-For more information on the South Norfolk Jordan Bridge visit www.SNJB.net and for more information on the Elizabeth River Tunnels visit www.DriveERT.com.
+For more information on the South Norfolk Jordan Bridge visit snjb.net and for more information on the Elizabeth River Tunnels visit www.DriveERT.com.

 All toll invoices are mailed to the registered owner at the address where the vehicle is currently registered.
 You may sign up to receive emailed invoices.
-For assistance with invoices related to a different home of record or deployed service member, please contact our Dominion Boulevard Customer Care Center by phone 855-813-9123 You may also click on the ‘Contact Us’ link in the Dominion Boulevard Veterans Bridge website (www.PayDominionTolls.com) to send an electronic communication to the Customer Care Center.
-We honor the Service Members Civil Relief Act (SCRA) and will work with members of the military to resolve tolling issues.
+For assistance with invoices related to a different home of record or deployed service member, please contact our Dominion Boulevard Customer Care Center by phone 1-855-813-9123 You may also click on the ‘Contact Us’ link in the Dominion Boulevard Veterans Bridge website (www.PayDominionTolls.com) to send an electronic communication to the Customer Care Center.

 No, our E-ZPass toll rate is the lowest toll rate and available to everyone.
 However, the Department of Defense offers a mass transit benefit program for military commuters designed to help reduce traffic congestion and air pollution.
 As of January 2014, DOD members are eligible for transit benefits up to $130 per month.
 Learn more about the Transportation Incentive Program or contact Navy Regional TIP Coordinator Herb Pittman at 757-322-2836.